 2. High Quality Infrastructure Design & Engagement

-6.3 Ensuring that we deliver schemes that are inclusive for all users alongside being safe, attractive and convenient is essential, so that people regardless of their ability or age feel comfortable in using it.
+6.3 Ensuring that we deliver high quality schemes that are inclusive for all users alongside being safe, attractive and convenient is essential, so that people regardless of their ability or age feel comfortable in using it.

 6.4 The government has recently published new design guidance for cycling infrastructure referred to as LTN 1/20.
 This has a greater emphasis on providing routes that are of a higher quality and are physically separated (e.g. by a kerb or barrier) from the highway or footway.
+ESCC is already reviewing all programmed new cycle infrastructure schemes against LTN 1/20 and integrating the design guidance where this is feasible.
+LTN 1/20 will also be utilised as part of the development of new schemes.
 ESCC will look to follow this guidance where it is feasible or where there are opportunities to adapt the approaches.

 6.5 Early engagement with key stakeholders and the general public, especially those people that will be the key beneficiaries of a scheme, will remain as a high priority.
 We will also seek to look at more innovative ways of engaging with people to obtain their views, to ensure acceptability and most importantly to ensure the future use of schemes.